sig11b/yesminer/README.md

 ./configure
 make
 ```
-This will use `CFLAGS="-Wall -O3 -fomit-frame-pointer -march=native"`.
+This will use `CFLAGS="-Wall -O3 -fomit-frame-pointer -march=native"` or an
+equivalent `-march` flag if possible.
 To use custom `CFLAGS`, change the `configure` line to `./configure CFLAGS="-CUSTOM_FLAGS"`.
 However, if you want to experiment with the flags, make sure to include `-march=native` or a
 similar argument to get the best optimization.